steveklabnik/jujutsu-tutorial/src/introduction/what-is-jj-and-why-should-i-care.md

 tutorial will show you why.

-There's one other reason you should be interested in giving `jj` a try: it has a `git` compatible backend, and so you can use `jj` on your own, without anyone else you're working with to convert too.
+There's one other reason you should be interested in giving `jj` a try: it has a `git` compatible backend, and so you can use `jj` on your own, without requiring anyone else you're working with convert too.
 This means that there's no real downside to giving it a shot; if it's not for you, you're not giving up all of the history you wrote with it, and can go right back to `git` with no issues.